 We have also been working on the development of professional learning communities to improve thinking skills,conceptual curriculum building, inquiry-based learning, authentic learning experiences, language development and the understanding and differentiation of the IB programmes.
 In 2019-2020 we were accredited to introduce the IB career-Related Programme (CP), and we achieved candidacy status to introduce the IB Primary Years Programme (PYP).
 We use the criteria of the Council of International Schools (CIS) as the most whole-school and process-oriented criteria to achieve this.
 The AICS continues to evaluate and strives to improve standards and practices as an ongoing process, led by the school's Quality Care Committee.
 We use the recommendations from the Dutch Inspectorate and the International Baccalaureate to achieve our goals.

 Compared to the CIS criteria, these recommendations are more outcome-oriented and serve as important markers for the progress we are making.
 In 2021-22, the school successfully underwent a combined evaluation (CIS and IB) of all aspects of the quality of the whole school.
-We are proud to share that the Amsterdam International Community school is now the first and only fully accredited four programme IB world school in the Netherlands.
+We are proud to share that the Amsterdam International Community school is the first fully accredited IB world school in the Netherlands, offering the full IB continuum.

 Partly as a result of the combined evaluation we have been working to improve our whole school social emotional learning programme in order to ensure alignment across campuses and schools (Primary and Secondary).
-We are introducing KIVA as a school social safety programme, the Common Sense Programme in order to foster digital citizenship and comprehensive sexuality education in order to ensure that our students feel empowered to make informed decisions that support their social and emotional safety.
-In the course of 2024-2025 we will be further consolidating these programmes as well as focusing on social safety in and around the school.
-Wellbeing and academic achievement are inextricably linked and interdependent.

-Focus on the learning spaces, the Community Safety Agreement and the Device Agreement align with the opportunity for students to develop self-efficacy and to feel that they are in charge of their own development.
+We have introduced KIVA as a school social safety programme, the Common Sense Programme in order to foster digital citizenship and comprehensive sexuality education in order to ensure that our students feel empowered to make informed decisions that support their social and emotional safety.
+The Community Safety Agreement and the Device Agreement align with the opportunity for students to develop self-efficacy and to feel that they are in charge of their own development.
 All members of our community play a role in supporting this by ensuring that we help each other where needed.